2018 NFL draft quarterback class primer: Everything you need to know

 So, now what?

 Still recovering from a concussion suffered in the Bruins' final regular-season game, Rosen was held out of UCLA's bowl game.
-Assuming he declares for the draft as expected, Rosen will be subjected to a pre-draft process focused mainly on his injury history and some personality questions that have surfaced in media reports.
+He will be subjected to a pre-draft process focused mainly on his injury history and some personality questions that have surfaced in media reports.
 It's almost certain that he will be picked at or near the top of the draft, but if it's a question between him and another highly rated guy, teams will want to check out anything negative that has come up.

 Where can I find out more about Rosen?